ruricolist/serapeum/REFERENCE.md

     (firstn 4 (iota 10))
     => (0 1 2 4)

-(I do not why this extremely useful function did not make it into Common Lisp, unless it was deliberately left out as an exercise for Maclisp users.)
+(I do not know why this extremely useful function did not make it into Common Lisp, unless it was deliberately left out as an exercise for Maclisp users.)

 [View source](lists.lisp#L204)